Hermann-web/event-management-kivy-app/README.md

 To run the application, navigate to the `dist` directory and run `main.exe`.
 The application will display a GUI that allows users to view and manage clients and events.

+## Logs

+Logs can be found in the directory ./share/logs/

 ## Database